Sayyid brothers: Farrukhsiyar's struggles with the Sayyids

-The Sayyid Brothers' terms were that they would not reconciliate unless Mir Jumla and Khan-i Dauran were dismissed.
+The Sayyid Brothers' terms were that they would not reconcile unless Mir Jumla and Khan-i Dauran were dismissed.
 Islam Khan V, Sayyid Hussain Khan Barha, Sayyid Shujaat Khan Barha and Khwaja Jafar would negotiate a settlement whereby Mir Jumla was forced out of office in Delhi and sent to Bihar on 16 December 1714.
 However, Khan-i Dauran was spared due to the intercession of his brother Khwaja Jafar, who was a holy man, who swore that Khan-i Dauran would never act against the Sayyid Brothers.
 Lutfullah Khan Sadiq, Farrukhsiyar's closest advisor, who was despised by the Sayyid Brothers, was deprived of his rank, and his mansions and gardens were confiscated.
 Successive agents chosen by Farrukhsiyar gave up the attempt and went over to the Sayyids as they were seen to be more capable in protecting their own interests.

 Syed Hussain Ali Khan entered the palace with his men, observing the same precautions as in the case of Syed Hassan Ali Khan Barha.
 Some months before this time Hussain Ali Khan had obtained in his own favour a grant of the Deccan provinces, but he had meant to exercise the government through a deputy, Daud Khan Panni.
 Now it was proposed that Hussain Ali Khan would leave court and take over charge of the Deccan himself.
 Khan-i Dauran was appointed as the deputy of Hussain Ali Khan in his duties as Mir Bakhshi.